RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 To confirm that the invariant holds, we expect the `balanceBefore` to be greater than `balanceAfter` since this was our balance when we deposited.

-To verify this, we use the foundry assertion `assertGt(balanceBefore, balanceAfter);`
+To verify this, we use the Foundry assertion `assertGt(balanceBefore, balanceAfter);`

 If we run the test with `forge test --mt invariant_alwaysWithdrawable` , we get the following output: